Introduction

 Alternatively, you can give an existing person access by editing their profile as set out in this article.

-To give someone access to boardcycle, you must provide their email address and select "Secretariat Team" access in the Boardcycle access dropdown.
+To give someone access to boardcycle, you must provide their email address and select either "Secretariat Team" or "Personal Portal" access in the Boardcycle access dropdown.

-Once you have granted someone access, they will receive an email from boardcycle notifying them who granted them access and the company they have been given access to.
+Once you have granted someone access, they will receive an email from boardcycle notifying them who granted them access and the company they have been given access to - an example of that email is shown below:

 Important: Ask your IT team to whitelist emails from boardcycle!